The best webcams you can buy | Engadget

 Resolution and field of view

-Most built-in webcams have a resolution of 720p, so you’ll want to look for an external one that’s better than that.
-FHD (1080p) webcams will give you a noticeable bump in video quality and ideally you’re looking for something that can handle 1080p at 60fps or 30fps.
-If you’re considering a cheap 720p webcam, look for one that supports at least 30fps (most will) or even better, 60fps.
-However, if your primary concern is looking better during video conference call, 1080p is the way to go.
+While some newer machines have 1080p webcams, most built-in cameras have a resolution of 720p, so you’ll want to look for an external one that’s better than that.
+FHD webcams will give you a noticeable bump in video quality; ideally, you’re looking for something that can handle 1080p at 60fps or 30fps.
+If you’re considering a cheap 720p webcam, make sure to get one that supports at least 30fps (most will) or, even better, 60fps.
+However, if your primary concern is looking better during video calls, 1080p is the way to go.

-Some webcams can shoot in 4K, but that’s overkill for most people and most video conferencing services like Zoom, Google Meet and Skype don’t even support 4K video.
-When it comes to streaming, Twitch supports up to 1080p video but YouTube added 4K live streaming back in 2016.
+Some webcams can shoot in 4K, but that’s overkill for most people.
+Not to mention most video conferencing services like Zoom, Google Meet and Skype don’t even support 4K video.
+When it comes to streaming, Twitch maxes out at 1080p video, but YouTube added 4K live streaming back in 2016.
 Ultimately, with 4K webcam shots having such limited use, most people can get by with a solid 1080p camera.

-Field of view controls how much can fit in frame when you’re recording.
+Field of view controls how much can fit in the frame when you’re recording.
 Most webcams I tested had a default field of view of around 78 degrees, which was enough to capture me and enough of my background to show that I really need to organize my home office.
-You’ll usually see narrower fields of view (around 60 degrees) on cheaper webcams, and those aren’t necessarily bad.
+On cheaper webcams you’ll usually see narrower fields of view (around 60 degrees), and those aren’t necessarily bad.
 They won’t show as much of your background, but that also means you won’t be able to squeeze as many friends or family members into frame when you’re having Zoom birthday parties.
-And on the flip side, more expensive webcams may let you adjust the field of view to be even wider than average.
+On the flip side, more expensive webcams may let you adjust the field of view to be even wider than average.

 Autofocus and other “auto” features